SpencerNold/Simple-Documentation-and-Guide-to-Java-Agents/README.md

 }
 ```

 When loading a Java agent, you can do this 2 different ways, with the `attach` method in the `VirtualMachine` class, or with a command line argument.
 We intend to attach our agent to a running Java program, rather than a program which we have programmed to attach an agent.
-As a result, we can use byte-buddy-agent https://github.com/raphw/byte-buddy (v.
-1.14.2 is the current version at the time of writing this) to attach an agent to a running jar.
+As we are attempting to edit java bytecode dynamically, we will be using the handy `VirtualMachine.attach` method.
 <h2>Attaching to a running process</h2>
 To find a Java process running on any JVM on our machine, we can use the `VirtualMachine` class.
 In order to access this class, you may need to disable `com.sun.*` type filters on your IDE of choice.